FiroozehDastur/DistributedWorkflows.jl/README.md

 ## Shortcomings

 * At the moment, this package is only efficient and recommended for long running processes.
-* At the time of this package’s publication, the underlying workflow manager supports only the following operating systems:
+* At the time of this package’s publication, the underlying workflow manager (GPI-Space) supports only the following operating systems:

   ```
   * Ubuntu 20.04 LTS
   * Ubuntu 22.04 LTS
   ```
-  However, we provide binaries to some additional distributions that we are testing against.
+ DistributedWorkflows provides binaries to additional distributions.
 In case of any problems related to installation or setup, please get in touch with us.

 ## See also